Deployment of Service

 The Enhanced 911 Board is the primary contact to coordinate the deployment in accordance to the Federal Communications Commission (FCC) order 05-116 issued in May 2005.

 VoIP Service Providers providing service in Vermont are required to sign a service agreement with the Vermont Enhanced 911 Board.
 This agreement lets us know the partnerships established for a VoIP Positioning Center (VPC) and Emergency Services Gateway (ESGW) and it binds the VoIP service provider to observe the technical standards that will ensure VoIP compliance with Enhanced 911 requirements.
 It does not cover Universal Service Fund surcharges.

 Database Error and Resolution Reporting

-To access WebDBMS, or to receive database interface support, please contact Consolidated Communications (formerly Fairpoint) at (802) 951-1554 or E-mail.
+To access WebDBMS, or to receive database interface support, please email Consolidated Communications (formerly Fairpoint) or call (802) 951-1554.

-Questions about any of Vermont’s requirements of VoIP service providers can be directed to the Vermont Enhanced 9-1-1 Board.
-Contact us.
+For questions about any of Vermont’s requirements of VoIP service providers contact the Vermont Enhanced 911 Board.